-Wildlife species that may have potential to occur within ruderal habitats include gophers, California ground squirrels, mourning dove, mockingbird, whitecrowned sparrows, and ravens.
+Wildlife species that may have potential to occur within ruderal habitats such those occurring near the subject property include gophers, California ground squirrels, mourning dove, mockingbird, whitecrowned sparrows, and ravens.

 Mammal species such as deer mice, house mice, and pocket gopher occur in fluctuating numbers depending on the available cover, which is essentially non-existent on the subject property.
 California ground squirrels are sometimes known to burrow complexes at the margins of areas where frequent activity or disturbance occurs.
 However, as stated previously, frequent activity on and in the immediate vicinity do not lend to potential habitation and therefore potential for significant impact.
 Other small mammals likely to occur from time to time may include black-tailed hares and cottontail rabbits.